Sandinista!: Reception

 The Sandinista!
 Project, a tribute to the album featuring the Smithereens, Camper Van Beethoven, Jon Langford and Sally Timms (Mekons), Amy Rigby, Katrina Leskanich (of Katrina and the Waves), Wreckless Eric, Willie Nile, Matthew Ryan, Stew, Mark Cutler, Sex Clark Five, Sid Griffin & Coal Porters, Haale, the Blizzard of 78 featuring Mikey Dread, Ruby on the Vine, and many others, was released on 15 May 2007, on the 00:02:59 Records (a label named after a lyric from the Sandinista! song "Hitsville U.K.").
 The album also features a collaboration by Soul Food and Mickey Gallagher on "Midnight Log".

 Sandinista! is remembered as an important influence for the Chilean rock band Los Prisioneros.
 The band members discovered the album in the austral summer of 1981 through a special report in Radio Concierto.
 Jorge González recalls he found it "advanced" and "Martian" and that "it taught me to do music".
+In 1989, Joyce Millman of The San Francisco Examiner named Sandinista! as one of the ten best albums of the 1980s, describing it as "a world-music party that anticipated by years the eclecticism of albums like Paul Simon's Graceland and U2's Rattle and Hum."
+Millman believed the album "still adds up to a great open-hearted multicultural adventure."

 Kurt Cobain of Nirvana referenced the album negatively as his first introduction to punk rock stating, "I went to borrow the Clash's Sandinista! from the library [...] 'if this is punk rock, I'm not sure I like it.'"
+Musicians who consider Sandinista! one of their favourite albums include ex-Galaxie 500 frontman Dean Wareham, Adam Franklin of Swervedriver, and Willy Vlautin of Richmond Fontaine, Frankin comments that the album works better on shuffle, as it is uncertain "where it's going to land".
+Tim Burgess of the Charlatans said: "before I was in a band, Sandinista! by The Clash let me know the possibilities of what could be done by going back to the drawing board as far as albums were concerned."